gustycooper/gustycooper.github.io/product1/p1_grade_determination.md

 ## Grade Determination

-Final grades will be based upon the following assignments.
+Final grades are based upon the following assignments.

 * Test Component: 50%:
-  * Team – 10%
+  * Quiz – 10%
   * Midterm – 20%
   * Final – 20%

 * Programming Component: 50%:
-  * Labs – 20%
+  * Labs – 25%
-  * Programming Projects – 30%
+  * Programming Projects – 25%

-Missing lab classes and required classes will result in a deduction of points.
+Missing lab classes and required classes result in a deduction of points.

 Course policy stipulates that in order to receive a passing grade in CPSC 220, a student must satisfy all of the following:

 1. Earn an average of 60 or better on the Tests component of your grade.
 2. Earn an average of 60 or better on the Programming component of your grade.

-Final letter grades will be determined according to following grading scale.
-I reserve the right to lower these standards, but will not raise them.
+Final letter grades are determined according to following grading scale.
+I reserve the right to lower these standards, but not raise them.

 Points | Letter Grade
 ------ | ------------